-The author will receive $1,000, and the winning story will be published in The Chariton Review.
-Up to three finalists will also be published in the Spring issue.
+The winner will receive a prize of $500 and two or three finalists will receive $200 each; the winning stories will be published in Chariton Review.
 All U.S. entrants will receive a complimentary copy of the Spring prize issue.

 - Manuscripts must be double-spaced on standard paper.
 No handwritten manuscripts are allowed.

 - Electronic submissions may be made here.

 - Include two title pages: one with the manuscript title and the author’s contact information (name, address, phone, email), and the other with only the manuscript title.
 The author’s name must not appear on or within the manuscript.

 - Enclose a self-addressed, stamped envelope if you want to be notified when your manuscript is received.
 Manuscripts will not be returned.
 Please do not send your only copy.

 Your manuscript may be under consideration elsewhere, but please inform Truman State University Press if it is accepted for publication.
 More than one manuscript may be submitted annually to Chariton Review Short Fiction Prize (and each requires a separate fee), but only one prize issue is offered for each author’s multiple entries.

 Previously published stories are not eligible.
 Current Truman State University faculty, staff, and students are not eligible to compete.